 The IB Diploma is a complete educational programme.
-The subjects provide both breadth and depth, and there are three core elements which help to provide overview, additional academic specialisation, and a recognition of interests outside the classroom.
-These are the Theory of Knowledge course, the Extended Essay and Activities (CAS).
+The subjects provide both breadth and depth, and there are three core elements which help to provide overview, additional academic specialisation, and recognition of interests outside the classroom.
+These are the course in the Theory of Knowledge, the Extended Essay and Activities (CAS).